mucommander/mucommander/package/readme.txt

 New features:
 - Added Google Cloud Storage as a file protocol that enables browsing and managing files in GCS buckets.
-- Added optional keyboard shortcut visual hints for actions invoked by clicks rather than keyboard.
+- Added optional keyboard shortcut visual hints for actions invoked by clicks rather than keystroke.
-- Added OneDrive as a file protocol (including browsing, uploading and downloading capabilities).
+- Added OneDrive as a file protocol that enables browsing, uploading and downloading capabilities.
-- Added Apple Disk Image file (dmg) for aarch64.

 Improvements:
 - Faster start-up of muCommander (2-3 times faster)